kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

 This way, each namespace can fairly and securely distribute their resources across their subnamespaces.

-To implement hierarchical quotas, HNC creates `ResourceQuota` objects in each affected namespace.
-This is part of the internal implementation and shouldn't be modified or inspected directly.
-Instead, use `kubectl hns hrq` to inspect hierarchical quotas or, in ancestor namespaces, `kubectl get hrq`.
+> _Note: To implement hierarchical quotas, HNC creates `ResourceQuota` objects named `hrq.hnc.x-k8s.io` in each
+> affected namespace.
+This is part of the internal implementation and shouldn't be modified or
+> inspected directly.
+Instead, use `kubectl hns hrq` to inspect hierarchical quotas
+> or, in ancestor namespaces, `kubectl get hrq`.
-See the [quickstart example](quickstart.md#hrq) for reference.
+> See the [quickstart example](quickstart.md#hrq) for reference._

-Note: Decimal point values cannot be specified in HRQ (you can't do `cpu: 1.5`, but you can do `cpu: "1.5"` or `cpu: 1500m`).
-See [#292](https://github.com/kubernetes-sigs/hierarchical-namespaces/issues/292)
+> _Note: Decimal point values cannot be specified in HRQ (you can't do `cpu: 1.5`, but you can do `cpu: "1.5"` or `cpu: 1500m`).
+See [#292](https://github.com/kubernetes-sigs/hierarchical-namespaces/issues/292)_

 <a name="basic-propagation">